AwesomeParley/BlueyBot/README.md

 This bot is very much inspired by, and based on [Blueydle](https://blueydle.fun/).

+## Archived
+I, AwesomeParley, am not going to continue working on this Discord bot anymore, and instead am going to work on other projects.
+I have archived this project and so if you want to, you can fork this project and continue working on it on your own.

 ## Features
 ### !guess command
 "!guess" is the default command which can be [changed in the settings](https://github.com/AwesomeParley/BlueyBot#settings) if you dislike it, or if it conflicts with other commands other bots may have.
 There are currently 2 modes for the !guess command; [Image Mode](https://github.com/AwesomeParley/BlueyBot#image-mode) and [Text Mode](https://github.com/AwesomeParley/BlueyBot#text-mode).
 These modes can be [changed in the settings](https://github.com/AwesomeParley/BlueyBot#settings) as well via the option "Text only".